NCSU-S/HW-2/README.md

 Finally, conduct a 10-people experiment about evaluation of the quickest debugging time among these three languages.

 The language with quickest debugging time will be the best language in this experiment.

+### Conclusion

+Experiment results and conclusions can be found in RESULTS.md